Battle of Miyagawa

 The Battle of Miyagawa occurred on 9/25 of Tenbun 11 (1542) along the Miya River in Shinano Province.
 The conflict was waged between Takeda Harunobu of Kai Province and Takatō Yoritsugu of Shinano.
 As an outcome of this battle, the Takeda family seized control of the Suwa District in Shinano.

 Nevertheless, Takatō Yoritsugu sought a higher status as the lord of all of the former Suwa landholdings, so he was dissatisfied controlling only that portion of the Suwa District to the west of the Miya River.
 Consequently, on 9/10, he invaded the Takeda territory, toppling the former base of Suwa Yorishige at Uehara Castle.
 Further, he garnered as allies Moriya Mitsukiyo from the Suwa Grand Shrine, Ariga Tōtōmi-no-kami, Fujisawa Yorichika (the lord of Fukuyo Castle in Minowa in the Ina District), and the Haruchika group (dogō, or a powerful local clan).
-In response, on 9/11, bushō from the lower Suwa group, Suwa Mitsutaka, and Ankokuji Ekei served on behalf of the Takeda so Harunobu assigned an army to Itagaki Nobukata and directed them to go forward.
+In response, on 9/11, Harunobu assigned an army to Itagaki Nobukata and directed them to go forward so bushō from the lower Suwa group, Suwa Mitsutaka, and Ankokuji Jikkei could serve as a rear guard for the Takeda.

 On 9/19, Harunobu backed Yorishige’s orphan, Toraō, and advanced to Wakamiko.
 While asserting the propriety of his actions, he converged with the Itagaki units.
 On 9/25, the Takeda army marched to the Miya River and, from around 1:00 to 3:00 PM, clashed with the Takatō forces near the bridge on the Miya River.
 The battle continued until between 5:00 to 7:00 PM.
 After losing between 700 and 800 soldiers, including Yoritsugu’s younger brother (Takatō Yorimune), the Takatō army fled in defeat.